microsoft/sql-server-language-extensions/README.md

 3) Run \language-extensions\java\build\scripts\build-java-package.cmd to build mssql-java-lang-extension.jar

+# Test
+Each extension is responsible for its own unit testing, which should be located in its respective test folder. e.g. language-extensions\java\test

 Currently, there is no local testing for the Java extension in this repo.
 Full coverage and testing is done via TestShell and SQL labruns.
 For local validation of changes, the recommended practice is to do the following steps:
 1) Make your changes and run build-java-extension.cmd
 2) Copy java-lang-extension.zip to one of the locations -Full Setup: SQL Server\binn\
 	-XCopy: <build drop>\amd64\, TestShell setup() will copy from here to binn.
 If setup() is skipped, then copy to binn\.
-3) Where possible, add unit tests using the testing framework of your choice. language-extension related tests should go in their respective folders.
+3) Where possible, add unit tests using the testing framework of your choice.

-(i.e. \language-extensions\java\test)
+gtest is provided as one of the test frameworks added as a nuget package restored in packages\Microsoft.googletest.v140.windesktop.msvcstl.static.rt-static.1.8.0
+Sample test using gtest framework is in \test\ (i.e. \test\gtest\sample-test).

 # Release Pipeline
 The complete release pipeline does the following: